RonNewcomb/uif/README.md

 # uif
 a toy UI framework

-I have sort of a love/hate relationship with Angular, because it requires a lot of boilerplate.
-But I like React even less, because it does the old AngularJS practice of every model used in a template must be prefaced with an object.
-(The name of the controller in AngularJS's case, "prop" or "state" in React's case.)
-Most other frameworks I've seen, like Vue and Svelte, have the same issues.

-Semi-relatedly, I dislike the [flux](https://facebook.github.io/flux/docs/in-depth-overview.html#content) pattern that Redux et al uses also because of boilerplate.
-There's only 2½ languages that elegantly support function-invocation-is-a-hook-for-triggers, and that's Smalltalk, Objective-C, and AspectJ.
-My employer used Flux in an Actionscript 3 (Flash) project.
-Decoupling effects from events so that handlers don't need to know about each other sounds nice, but in practice they created race conditions affected by merely renaming a source file: the compiler hit the files in a different order, so the handlers ended up in a differnt order, and nothing is truly decoupled while it exists in the same app.
-Once the app gets big enough this source of bugs becomes a constant headache.
-Additionally, the IDE tooling couldn't follow the chain with "find all references" or similar.
-You had to do it manually everytime.
-The fact that Actionscript lacks generics like `Event<T>` means that by the time you found your way to the end of the chain, you'd have also forgotten what type the payload is.

-This UI-framework chooses a convention-over-configuration approach with components / custom tags / custom elements:
 * The HTML tag name is also the filename of the js, css, and html which implement it.
 All frameworks allow this through configuration, but here it's required.
 * All 3 files are optional.
 They're requested anyway and any 404s are ignored because this toy doesn't operate with a manifest.
 * The controller in the js file is the default export.
 You don't even need to name the class, just write `export default class {` and implement.